olemis/repo-info/README.md

 ## Troubles?

-If you get in troubles with it or manages to crash it, use the Issues tab.
+If you get in troubles with it or manages to crash it, please [search it was already reported](https://github.com/simelo/repo-info-tools/issues) and , if not, then [file an issue](https://github.com/simelo/repo-info-tools/issues/new) .

 ## Good to Know...